FredKSchott/snowpack/www/_template/reference/plugins.md

 ---
 layout: layouts/content.njk
 title: Plugin API
+description: The Snowpack Plugin API and how to use it.
 ---

 Looking to get started writing your own plugin?
 Check out our [Plugin Guide](/guides/plugins) for an overview of how plugins work and a walk-through to help you create your own.